-COURSE DESCRIPTION for LITERATURE:
+COURSE DESCRIPTION for LITERATURE / READING:

 Based on the required standards, this course is designed to study themes and genres in literature, examine literary elements and practice reading skills and strategies.
 Emphasis is placed on making reading, writing and thought processing connections, improving comprehension, and using class or small group discussion.
 Its purpose is also to increase written communication skills and to explore the presentation of thoughts and ideas in alternative manners.
 It is our intention that students will: